Capital Gains Tax After Selling a House [market_city]

 Selling a house in Raleigh, NC, is an incredible opportunity to benefit from a strong and growing housing market.
 But with that opportunity comes the responsibility of managing capital gains tax.

-What is capital gains tax when selling a home in Raleigh, NC?
+What is the capital gains tax when selling a home in Raleigh, NC?

-It’s the tax on the profit made when selling your home.
-If your home sells for more than you paid (plus improvements), the difference is considered taxable gain.
+It is the tax applied to the profit that you make when you sell your house.
+If your house sells for more than you bought it (plus any improvements you made), that difference is treated as a taxable gain.

-It allows homeowners to exclude up to $250,000 (single) or $500,000 (married filing jointly) from taxable gains, provided the home was a primary residence for at least two of the last five years.
+It means the homeowners may exclude up to $250,000 (single) or $500,000 (married filing jointly) from taxable gains, as long as the property sold was a primary residence for at least 2 of the last 5 years.

 How can Raleigh homeowners minimize their capital gains tax?